 The financial data and other information contained herein have been obtained from the Commission's records, audited financial statements and other sources which are believed to be reliable.
-No guarantee is given that any of the assumptions, forecasts or estimates contained herein will be realized.
+However, no guarantee is given that any of the assumptions, forecasts or estimates contained herein will be realized.

-The references herein to the Enabling Acts, the 2014A Bonds, the Senior Indenture, Supplemental Indenture No. 33, the Subordinate Indenture and the Disclosure Undertaking are brief summaries of certain provisions thereof.
+The references herein to the Enabling Acts, the 2014B Bonds, the Subordinate Indenture, the Memorandum of Agreement, the Disclosure Undertaking, and the Senior Indenture are brief summaries of certain provisions thereof.
 Such summaries do not purport to be complete and, accordingly, are qualified by reference and are subject to the full texts thereof.